 Make sure you can wash the material and that it is waterproof.
 You may also need some velcro which you can stitch to the belt or front section.

-You can buy a dog coat pattern or download one of the free patterns online, some of which are handily tailored to specific breeds; this is especially useful if you have a dog that doesn’t conform to mass-produced coats such as a Greyhound or a Dachshund.
+You can buy a dog coat pattern or download one of the free patterns online, some of which are handily tailored to specific breeds; this is especially useful if you have a dog that doesn’t conform to mass-produced coats.

 If you are feeling adventurous and why shouldn’t you be?
 You’ve come this far; you can make your own pattern.